- Oops!Something went wrong.Please try again later.

-Heading into today, shares of the biggest U.S. mortgage lender had gained 1.71% over the past month, outpacing the Finance sector's gain of 0.8% and lagging the S&P 500's gain of 1.77% in that time.
+Heading into today, shares of the biggest U.S. mortgage lender had gained 5.55% over the past month, outpacing the Finance sector's gain of 2.11% and the S&P 500's gain of 1.03% in that time.

-Investors will be hoping for strength from WFC as it approaches its next earnings release.
-In that report, analysts expect WFC to post earnings of $1.09 per share.
-This would mark a year-over-year decline of 9.92%.
-Meanwhile, our latest consensus estimate is calling for revenue of $19.90 billion, down 5.16% from the prior-year quarter.
+Investors will be hoping for strength from Wells Fargo as it approaches its next earnings release.
+In that report, analysts expect Wells Fargo to post earnings of $0.93 per share.
+This would mark a year-over-year decline of 32.61%.
+Meanwhile, our latest consensus estimate is calling for revenue of $17.89 billion, down 11.74% from the prior-year quarter.

-Investors should also note any recent changes to analyst estimates for WFC.
+Any recent changes to analyst estimates for Wells Fargo should also be noted by investors.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Based on our research, we believe these estimate revisions are directly related to near-team stock moves.
 To benefit from this, we have developed the Zacks Rank, a proprietary model which takes these estimate changes into account and provides an actionable rating system.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.37% lower.
-WFC is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Wells Fargo is currently sporting a Zacks Rank of #3 (Hold).

 The Banks - Major Regional industry is part of the Finance sector.
-This industry currently has a Zacks Industry Rank of 145, which puts it in the bottom 44% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 98, which puts it in the top 39% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report